nevinpuri/erlog/README.md

 - Add Discord invite link
 - Add events which fire when logs aren't as usual, or logs deviate from a norm
 - use Server Sent Messages (or whatever they're called, openai uses them) to forward logs to the user as they arrive
+- Parse logs when they're sent in (probably bind them to a struct and save that instead of just validating to remove random chars at the end of the json)